awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the resource name\.
 For example: `mystack-myasgroup-NT5EUXTNTXXD`\.

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

+## Remarks<a name="aws-properties-as-group--remarks"></a>

+When you update the launch template or launch configuration for an Auto Scaling group, this update action does not deploy any change across the running Amazon EC2 instances in the Auto Scaling group\.
+All new instances will get the updated configuration, but existing instances continue to run with the configuration that they were originally launched with\.
+This works the same way as any other Auto Scaling group\.

+You can add an [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) to your stack to perform rolling updates \(or replace the group\) when a change has been made to the group\.
+You can find sample update policies for rolling updates in [Auto scaling template snippets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-autoscaling.html)\.
+Alternatively, you can force a rolling update on your instances at any time after updating the stack by starting an instance refresh\.
+For more information, see [Replacing Auto Scaling instances based on an instance refresh](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-instance-refresh.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 ## Examples<a name="aws-properties-as-group--examples"></a>